alexrenda/Omacs/src/README.txt

 Omacs: Emacs in Ocaml

 Using the program:
-In order to build/run Omacs, simple make sure you ar in the src directory, use the run script, and provide the filename of the file you want to edit:
+In order to build/run Omacs, simple make sure you are in the omacs directory, use the run script, and provide the filename of the file you want to edit:

-$ cd src
 $ ./run.sh <filename>

 The run script as well as the provided .cs3110 file included in the source directory